cabforum/servercert/docs/EVG.md

 ## 9.4.
 Maximum Validity Period For EV Certificate

+The Validity Period for an EV Certificate SHALL NOT exceed 825 days.
-The validity period for an EV Certificate SHALL NOT exceed 825 days.
-It is RECOMMENDED that EV Subscriber Certificates have a maximum validity period of twelve months.
+Effective 2020-09-01, the Validity Period for an EV Certificate SHALL NOT exceed 398 days.

+It is RECOMMENDED that EV Subscriber Certificates have a Maximum Validity Period of twelve months.

 ## 9.5.
 Subscriber Public Key